 Are you starting to see the picture?
 Specialty coffee is a very unique niche in the coffee industry, providing beans with very specific characteristics.

-As with any fresh produce, seasons play a huge role in the supply chain.
+The simple answer is NO. As with any fresh produce, seasons play a huge role in the supply chain.

 The market is so popular that coffee merchants and roasters can often plan ahead and provide you with the coffee you love.

-However, there are some limits in terms of availability:
+But there are some limits in terms of availability:

 If you run out you’ll get your favorite brand from the local store, instead of visiting multiple merchants in search of a specific product.